 What happens when you stop chasing a fearful avoidant ex (or don’t chase them at all)?

-If you don’t chase or if you stop chasing an avoidant leaning avoidant, they’ll likely never contact you.
-They play hard to get, do things to try to make you jealous, and do no contact; but they can’t take rejection.
+If you don’t chase or if you stop chasing a fearful avoidant leaning avoidant, they’ll likely never contact you.
+They play hard to get, do things to try to make you jealous, and do no contact.

 Is there even a chance of a healthy relationship with a fearful avoidant ex?